Elizabetht1/translator-service/README.md

 You can merge this commit directly if you know how to set up a new remote and perform cherry picking; or you can just look at the diffs above and copy+paste the changes carefully into your own NodeBB repos.
 These are provided only as suggestions but you are welcome to do something else.

-Note that you will have to edit the translator service API URL in your integration (change it to http://translator:5000/): https://github.com/CMU-313/NodeBB/blob/f25-p4/src/translate/index.js#L7

 ## Testing the integration

-Follow the directions [here](https://docs.google.com/document/d/1vM-cZgpNuNibH33CnbI2BxfxJbBBu58xgSQoYFtky5g/edit?tab=t.0) for how to change your docker-compose file.
-Then redeploy using Docker.
+Redeploy NodeBB to your Linux VM using Docker.

 Now, when you create a new post using one of the hard-coded non-English texts they should get translated auotmatically by the back-end: